Support 'more than the money' for Bongusto

 “As a small business owner I'm working each day in the kitchen, with so many things to think about that if you tell me I need to find out how to change my labels I’m not going to do it, but being able to find people like Vito, who knows how it works, makes it much easier to take on.”

-If the response is good, Roberto says it’s great to know that WellingtonNZ’s business growth team is there to support business expansion and taking on more staff.
+If the response is positive, Roberto knows WellingtonNZ’s business growth team is there to support business expansion and taking on more staff.

 The impact of Love Local

-Aside from the business support of WellingtonNZ, Roberto says the generosity and support of the local Miramar community was humbling.
+Aside from WellingtonNZ’s business support, Roberto says the generosity and support of the Miramar community was humbling.

-With a push to buy local to support Wellington business owners, the community rallied with online sales of their pasta and sauces going well over the period, as well as people adding extras to their takeaway orders.
+With a push to buy local to support Wellington business owners, the community rallied with online sales of pasta and sauces going well, and people adding extras to their takeaway orders.